-Eric W. Wang, MD, is associate professor of otolaryngology, neurological surgery, and ophthalmology at the University of Pittsburgh School of Medicine and director of education for the UPMC Center for Cranial Base Surgery.
+Eric W. Wang, MD, is professor of otolaryngology, neurological surgery, and ophthalmology at the University of Pittsburgh School of Medicine and director of education for the UPMC Center for Cranial Base Surgery.
 Dr. Wang completed his undergraduate studies in biochemistry at Rice University and his medical degree from Baylor College of Medicine in Houston.
 He completed his internship and residency at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis.
 During his residency, Dr. Wang completed a two-year NIH sponsored research fellowship studying chronic infections of the head and neck.
 Dr. Wang then completed a one-year fellowship in rhinology and endoscopic skull base surgery in the Department of Otolaryngolog, Head & Neck Surgery at the Medical University of South Carolina.

 Dr. Wang is a diplomate of the American Board of Otolaryngology and a fellow of the American College of Surgeons.
 He is also a member of the American Academy of Otolaryngology, Head & Neck Surgery (AAO-HNS), the American Rhinologic Society, and the North American Skull Base Society.
 Dr. Wang has published more than 80 articles in the peer-reviewed literature, presented multiple national and international podium lectures, and participated as course faculty or course co-director of more than 30 endoscopic courses.
 He serves on the Centralized Otolaryngology Research Effort Study Section and the Infectious Disease Committee of the AAO-HNS, the Awards and Marketing Committee of the American Rhinologic Society and the Membership Committee of the NASBS.
 He has received several honors and awards including an honor award at the 2011 Annual Meeting of the American Academy of Otolaryngology - Head & Neck Surgery, and is consistently listed amongst the Best Doctors in America®.